Hamilton Community Foundation: Hamilton's Vital Signs Reports

 On October 4, 2012, HCF published the third edition of Hamilton's Vital Signs, an update on its two previous reports which examine various aspects of community health, in co-operation with the Hamilton Spectator.
 Hamilton's Vital Signs looks at such aspects as the gap between rich and poor, environment, belonging and leadership, economy, learning, health, housing, transportation, arts, safety and education.
-The reports have supported the findings of wide neighborhood disparity brought to public attention by the Spectator's Code Red series.
+The reports have supported the findings of wide neighborhood disparity brought to public attention by the Spectators Code Red series.

 The 2015 Vital Signs report takes a critical look at the socio-economic landscape of Hamilton, acknowledging that not every Hamiltonian or neighborhood shares in the prosperity.
-The report shows that basic needs such as affordable housing, secure jobs and living wage continue to be a priority for many residents.
+The report shows that basic needs such as affordable housing, secure jobs and a living wage continue to be a priority for many residents.

 Hamilton Vital Signs TV

-A monthly series on local station Cable 14 hosted by HCF CEO & President Terry Cooke.
+A monthly series on local station Cable 14 hosted by HCF CEO and President Terry Cooke.
 Each episode features guests discussing a variety of topics.
 The show aims to stimulate community awareness, conversation and action on the issues that affect quality of life for all Hamiltonians.